 For consent to be valid, it must be:

 - Freely given, which means it must be given voluntarily

 - Informed, which means the site must inform the user about cookies before placing them on their browser

 This requirement for active consent expressed through clear, affirmative action stands in stark contrast to the EU Cookies Law or ePrivacy Directive of 2002, which allowed passive or implied consent.

 Since the user cannot opt out or consent to cookies before the cookies get placed on their browser, the user cannot give valid consent under the GDPR.
 As such, cookie messages with passive consent do not comply with the GDPR.

-The ePrivacy Regulation is a revised version of the current ePrivacy Directive.
+The ePrivacy Regulation is a revised version of the current ePrivacy Directive — also commonly referred to as the Cookie Law.
 Like the GDPR, the Regulation operates in the EU but requires compliance from any website or organization targeting EU users.

 It’s intended to work with the GDPR to establish the EU’s reformed data protection framework, but it still hasn’t come into effect.
 When finalized, the ePrivacy Regulation will expand on the GDPR and establish more straightforward rules for cookies.